19hours/sg-statutes/Acts/Presidential Elections Act.md

 (b) contain a statement, signed by that person, to the effect that he consents to the nomination; and

-(c) contain a statutory declaration by the person seeking nomination stating —
+(c) contain a statutory declaration in the prescribed form by the person seeking nomination stating —

-(i) that he is qualified to be elected to the office of President; and
+(i) that he is qualified to be elected to the office of President;

+[Act 6 of 2017 wef 01/04/2017]

-(ii) that on nomination day he is not a member of any political party.
+(ii) that on nomination day he is not a member of any political party; and

 [19/2005]

+[Act 6 of 2017 wef 01/04/2017]

+(iii) that he understands the President’s role under the Constitution, including any particular aspect of the President’s role stated in the prescribed form.

+[Act 6 of 2017 wef 01/04/2017]

 (4) Each candidate shall at the time of his nomination deliver to the Returning Officer —

 (a) a political donation certificate issued to him by the Registrar of Political Donations under section 18(4) of the Political Donations Act (Cap.
-236); and
+236);

+[Act 6 of 2017 wef 01/04/2017]

-(b) the certificate issued under section 8.
+(b) a certificate of eligibility issued to him;

+[Act 6 of 2017 wef 01/04/2017]

+(c) if the election is a reserved election, a community certificate stating that he belongs to the community to which the election is reserved; and

+[Act 6 of 2017 wef 01/04/2017]

+(d) if the election is not a reserved election —

+(i) if the candidate submitted a community declaration that included an application for a community certificate —

+(A) a community certificate issued to him; or

+(B) the written decision of the Community Committee rejecting the application; or

+(ii) if the candidate submitted a community declaration that did not include an application for a community certificate —

+(A) the Community Committee’s written notification that the community declaration is accepted; and

+(B) a statutory declaration that he does not consider himself to be a member of the Chinese community, the Malay community or the Indian or other minority communities.

 [20/2000; 19/2005]

+[Act 6 of 2017 wef 01/04/2017]

-(5) If any statutory declaration which is required by subsection (3)(c) to be made is not so made, or any certificate which is required to be delivered under subsection (4) is not so delivered, the nomination of the candidate shall be deemed to be void.
+(5) If any statutory declaration which is required by subsection (3)(c) to be made is not so made, or any certificate or document which is required to be delivered under subsection (4) is not so delivered, the nomination of the candidate shall be deemed to be void.

 [19/2005]

+[Act 6 of 2017 wef 01/04/2017]

 (6) The Returning Officer may, at any time between the date of the notice referred to in section 7 and 12 noon of nomination day, supply a form of nomination paper to any registered elector requiring the form.